Skip to content

 3. "ignore": execute the wrapped function anyway.

-This way, ExecNode can still be called outside of a DAG.
+This way, ExecNode can still be called outside a DAG.
 It will raise a warning.

 # set environment variable to warning